A few words

 Program Director

-Prasna Dongol is a documentary filmmaker, educator, and mentor with over a decade of experience in filmmaking, curation, and community building.
+Prasuna Dongol is a documentary filmmaker, educator, and mentor with over a decade of experience in filmmaking, curation, and community building.
 Co-founder of Nepali Female Filmmakers (NFF), she has been instrumental in creating spaces for women in the industry.
 She mentors young filmmakers through the British Council’s Camera Sika project and has served as a Doc Lab Coordinator and Film Selection Committee Member at KIMFF.
 She was also part of the Film Development Board’s support group, to develop a First National Film Program for Children.

 Her award-winning documentary Dolpa Diary earned Best Adventure Mountain Film (2018) and Best Woman Filmmaker (2019).
 A One World Media Global Short Doc Fellow (2021), she also received a Film South Asia grant (2019) to explore visual depictions of women and sexual violence in South Asia.
 Her debut feature, Before You Were My Mother, premiered in 2022.